Admissions

 I'm interested in switching careers.
 What will my job search look like?

-You will begin by working with The Career Center professionals who support our executive format students to develop a strategy and action plan for your job search.
+You will begin by working with Career Center professionals who support our executive format students to develop a strategy and action plan for your job search.
 This process will likely include self-reflection as well as identifying members of the Darden alumni network, your own personal and professional networks and other individuals within the Darden enterprise who can be of assistance to you in your search.

 I’m familiar with the career search process for full-time MBA students.
 What will my job search look like as an Executive MBA student?